Lanyard Breakaway Switch Safety Alert

 Copper Contacts

-Install breakaway switches facing forward for the pin to be pulled forcefully during detachment.
+Install breakaway switches facing forward so the pin can pull forcefully during detachment.

-Inspect the inside of the switch contacts for signs of dirt which causes failure during testing.
+Inspect the inside of the switch contacts for signs of dirt that cause failure during testing.

-A breakaway switch with rubber boot cover can be purchased here.
+A breakaway switch with a rubber boot cover is available for purchase here:

-A breakaway switch may have to delivery 12.8 Amps to four magnets on a tandem rig.
+A breakaway switch may have to deliver 12.8 Amps to four magnets on a tandem rig.
 If the contacts are dirty, excessive heat is in the cable.

 Lanyard Breakaway Test Failure

-If the pin fails top pull, measure the slack lanyard and shorten.
-If the breakaway switch fails after being pulled, we recommend switch replacement and be sure to include a rubber boot to help prevent future water ingress.
+If the pin fails to pull, measure and shorten the slack lanyard.
+If the breakaway switch fails after disconnection, we recommend replacing it, and a rubber boot should be included to help prevent future water ingress.

 Conclusion

-Notably, breakaway switches are designed to engage electric brakes if the trailer or caravan becomes detached.
+Notably, the design of breakaway switches allows the electric brakes to be engaged if the trailer or caravan becomes detached.
 During excessive sway, caravans can become dislodged.

-When the pin is pulled, the electric brakes are immediately engaged, thereby stopped the sway and braking the caravan to a stop.
+Once the pin leaves the switch, the electric brakes will immediately engage, thereby stopping the sway and braking the caravan to a stop.

 Dont you think it would be a good idea to inform people how the Lanyard should be attached to the towing vechile